 Destination: MarsScientists, dreamers and billionaires are rushing to put humans on the red planet.
 Not just in the future, but now.
 Will Mars be our new home?
 The journey has begun.
-AIRS: Wednesday November 25, 2020 at 9 PM on CBC-TV
+NOW STREAMING ON CBC GEM

 The race to get to Mars is on, seizing the imagination of the world.
 Every month there seems to be a new revelation.

 Mars today is a planet entirely populated by robots.
 They have names like Spirit, Opportunity and most famously, Curiosity, the rover that has revealed a hauntingly familiar landscape.

 There are 13 satellites already orbiting Mars; India’s just arrived last year; a European Space Agency rocket is en route.In 2018 industrialist Elon Musk of SpaceX is sending his “Red Dragon” lander, and soon after, in 2020 Mars is going to get crowded: India’s second mission will arrive, China will land a rover, Europe will land another, and the United Arab Emirates will launch what they call “the first Muslim rocket to Mars”.

 National space agencies and billionaires are competing to be the first to put humans not only in orbit but, soon after, to land.
 Now, President Obama has announced the US will have human explorers there in the mid -2030’s, “not just to visit but to stay.”
 But industrial titans like Elon Musk of SpaceX and Jeff Bezos of Amazon fame are aiming to arrive earlier.
 One man, Bas Lansdorp, of Mars One, set off a global competition to send the first humans to go and never return.